 By making decisions and actions with the mindset of building trust, it will become obvious to any prospective family why they should choose to send their child to your center over another.
 Don’t get me wrong, getting their information, sending the e-packet, scheduling and rocking the tour and asking for the sale are all very important aspects of enrollment building, but they must all come from a mindset of building trust if you want make a new family a part of yours.

 Please comment below and let me know what you think!
 I look forward to hearing your feedback!

-Ben Poswalk is a business and mindset coach with Child Care Marketing Solutions and Executive Director of Paradise Place Preschool
+Ben Poswalk is a business and mindset coach with The Child Care Success Company and Executive Director of Paradise Place Preschool